frossm/rpncalc/mdbook/src/Chapters/Installation.md

 `alias rpncalc='java -jar /path/to/rpncalc.jar`

-Now, I just need to type RPNCalc to run it.
+Now, I just need to type `rpncalc` to run it.

 ## Standard Uninstall

 If you wish to uninstall RPNCalc, just delete the file and, if you created an alias, remove that as well.
 Easy and simple.

-However, RPNCalc does use the Java preferences to store data.
-It's located in different places depending on the OS:
+However, RPNCalc does use the Java preferences to store the persistent stack contents, settings, and persistent memory slots.
+This system is located in different places depending on the OS and these are listed in the `Stacks Chapter`.

-- Windows keeps it in the registry `(HKCU\Software\JavaSoft\Prefs)`
-- Linux in a hidden directory in your home folder `(~/.java/userPrefs)`

-It is very small and removing it is not really necessary, but if you like to keep things tidy, delete the `org.fross.rpn` entry in the preference system.
+It is very small and removing it is not really necessary, but if you like to keep things tidy, delete the `org.fross.rpn` entry in the preference system..

 ## Snap Installation